espressif/esp-box/docs/getting_started.md

  >**Tips:**
    >* Please be aware that when the ESP32-S3-BOX-3 is not mounted to the ESP32-S3-BOX-3-SENSOR dock, the entire `Sensor Monitor` function will not be operational.
    >* During the period of experiencing the built-in firmware with ESP32-S3-BOX-3-DOCK, **avoid hot-plugging** ESP32-S3-BOX-3-DOCK and switching to ESP32-S3-BOX-3-SENSOR.
 This action could result in ESP32-S3-BOX-3-SENSOR **not being recognized and functioning properly**.
 To resolve this, simply power again ESP32-S3-BOX-3-SENSOR to restore normal operation.
+   >* Due to the power limitations of the infrared emitter and differences among air conditioner brands, the effective control range for the **IR learning** feature has been tested to be between **1 to 1.5 meters**.

 ## Offline Voice Assistant